astronomer/docs/astro/upgrade-runtime.md

 1. Open your project directory in your terminal and run `astro dev restart`.
 This restarts the Docker containers for the Airflow webserver, scheduler, triggerer, and Postgres metadata database.
 2. Access the Airflow UI of your local environment by navigating to `http://localhost:8080` in your browser.
-3. Confirm that your local upgrade was successful by scrolling to the bottom of any page.
-You should see your new Astro Runtime version in the footer as well as the version of Airflow it is based on.
+3. Confirm that your local upgrade was successful by scrolling to the end of any page.
+The new Astro Runtime version is listed in the footer as well as the version of Airflow it is based on.

     ![Runtime Version banner - Local](/img/docs/image-tag-airflow-ui-local.png)